Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 WPSecure Personalization Packager satisfied all our requirements because it could create packages containing the items below and deploy them as standard applications using Microsoft Intune and SCCM.
 WPSecure Personalization Packages can be deployed to networked and cloud-connected devices, helping transition seamlessly.
 Download the Packager by clicking on the link in the top-right corner of this page.

-1. Outlook email signatures for new and reply messages.
+1. Outlook email signatures for new and reply messages (HTM, RTF, and TXT).

-2. Desktop backgrounds for landscape and portrait screens.
+2. Desktop backgrounds for landscape and portrait screens (Multiple screen sizes/resolutions, orientations).

-3. Video screensavers for landscape and portrait screens.
+3. Video screensavers are used for landscape and portrait screens (Using an MP4 Video).

-4. Lockscreen images for landscape and portrait screens.
+4. Lockscreen images for landscape and portrait screens (Multiple screen sizes/resolutions, orientations).

 With a well-articulated statement of work, my team and I embarked on a journey to storyboard, design, create, package, and deploy the above personalization items.
 Below are the steps we took to accomplish that task.